It Really Is a Wonderful Life–But…

 I want to be an encourager in your life!

-Toward this goal, I invite you to consult the “The Path of Life Daily Devotional” section of this website.
-These undated devotions include an essay with a single word title, selected scripture readings, a topical prayer, and a song–words, encouraging words.
-There is no sequence so read them randomly as you feel drawn to each topic.
-I hope they are a blessing to you–strength to your heart, joy to your spirit, and courage to your life.
+Toward this goal, I invite you to consult the “The Path of Life Daily Devotional.”
+At present these devotions tell The Jesus Story and include an episode from the Gospels with a single word title, selected scripture readings, a topical prayer, and a song–words, encouraging words.
+The devotions are seasonal on this plan:

 So, when you find yourself discouraged, when life seems almost too much to bear, when a “George Bailey” moment comes your way–come walk the Path of Life!
 The words of God will lead you back to courage: “Be strong and courageous, and do the work.”